SIsilicon/Godot-Volumetrics-Plugin/README.md

 ![volumetrics demo](doc_images/volumetrics_demo.png)

 The project comes with a demo to see what can be done with the plugin.
 You look around with the mouse and move with the arrow keys.
 To see your mouse again, press the `Esc` key.
+You can also hide the GUI with `G`.
 Each setting on the top right has a tooltip to tell you about what they do.

 ## Other stuff